 Una actually came up with the idea of making homemade birdseed feeders.
 She’s a real naturalist.
 So the idea of giving her classmates songbird feeders for valentine’s really was appealing.

 She and Brad worked on it together using this recipe and this method.
-The only trick is that despite following the instructions, our homemade birdseed feeders started to mould after about 48 hours.
-After a bit of searching, and I discovered that there were a ton of websites recommending these recipes, and just as many people dealing with mould issues.
+The only trick is that despite following the instructions, our homemade birdseed feeders started to mold after about 48 hours.
+After a bit of searching, I discovered that there were a ton of websites recommending these recipes, and just as many people dealing with mold issues.

-So we refined the technique a bit and created a shelf-stable, mould-free homemade birdseed feeders!
+So we refined the technique a bit and created a shelf-stable, mold-free homemade birdseed feeder!

 - 2 cups of water